nebosie/Neflix_stockreview/README.md

 - The closed price of that day - "Close"
-- The amount of stocks traded during that day - "Volume" The stock's closing price that has been amended to include any distributions/corporate actions that occurs before next days’ open - "Adj[usted] Close" Time period - 2015 to 2021 (day level)
+- The amount of stocks traded during that day - "Volume" The stock's closing price that has been amended to include any distributions/corporate actions that occurs before next days’ open - "Adjusted Close"
+Time period - 2015 to 2021 (day level)